 Criteria include business leadership in a changing economic environment, a quality work environment for employees, the aloha spirit and exemplary customer service, partnerships with other sectors of the community, and other exceptional qualities or traits.

-This year’s program includes five award categories: Small Business of the Year (ten or fewer employees), Small Business of the Year (11-50 employees), Young Small Business Person of the Year (under age 40), Lifetime Achievement Award for any individual doing business in Maui County for more than 20 years, and the Nonprofit Angel Award for businesses with 50 or fewer employees that have significantly contributed to supporting non-profits.
+This year's event includes six award categories and one honorary award: Exceptional Small Business of the Year for ten or fewer employees, 11-35 employees and 36 to 100 employees, Outstanding Nonprofit Business (100 or fewer employees), Young Small Business Person of the Year (under age 40 as of Feb.
+26, 2014), Lifetime Achievement Award for any individual doing business in Maui County for more than 20 years with the same for-profit company, and The Annette Pau'ole-Ahakuelo Honorary Award for a Molokai business.

 All nominees and winners will be showcased in the media and honored at an awards dinner on Wednesday, Feb.
 26, 2014, at the Waikapu Ballroom of the King Kamehameha Golf Club.